architect/arc.codes/src/views/docs/en/reference/project-manifest/scheduled.md

 ### Syntax

-- Name
-  - Lowercase alphanumeric string
+- Lower + upper case alphanumeric string
-  - Maximum of 20 characters
+- Maximum of 240 characters
-  - Dashes are allowed; underscores are not allowed
+- Dashes, periods, and underscores are allowed
 - Must begin with a letter

-- Interval
-  - A valid `rate` or `cron` expression ([more info here](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html))
+- Followed by a valid `rate` or `cron` expression ([more info here](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html))

 Scheduled functions can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) in your project.
 Provide a `rate` or `cron` and `src` for each event.